koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 Two things are of notice.
 First of all, the name of the role is `basic-lambda-logging` `(1)`.
 Second of all, the attached trust-policy is stored as part of the role `(2)`.

 Instead of creating a policy ourselves, we'll use a pre-created (_managed_) policy, that fits perfectly: `AWSLambdaBasicExecutionRole`.
-This needs to be attached to the role, and then we are ready to role (sorry).
+This needs to be attached to the role, and then we are ready to roll (sorry).

 {% highlight bash %}
 $ aws iam attach-role-policy --role-name basic-lambda-logging --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole